janbiedermann/prescient/README.md

 linux:bash -l prescient_ci/linux.sh
 ```
 Machine names for developers (first item of /etc/prescient.conf) must match the pattern `[a-zA-Z0-9_-]+`
-Depending on VM configuration, it may be required to use a login shell on *nixish VMs.
+Depending on VM configuration, it may be required to use a login shell on *nixish VMs to execute commands.

 When pushing to the git server, it will tell when CI runs are enqueued:
 ```